emackey/arduino-control/PROTOCOL.md

 `@Dppp:n;` - Digital write pin ppp value n, where n is 0 or 1.
              Arduino will respond with `@OK;` or `@ERROR...;` depending if this is a valid write.

-`@Pppp;` - Read from pin ppp.
+`@Ippp;` - Read from input pin ppp.
 Arduino will respond with one of the above two commands.

 `@RESET;` - Reset pins to default startup values.

-`@LIST;` - Request a list of available pins and their assigned names and types.
+`@LIST;` - Request a list of available pins and their assigned names, values, and types.
 See below.

+`@POLL;` - A shorter version of `@LIST;` that returns only input pins, minus the names.

 ## List response